moelbana/nyc-real-estate-pipeline/README.md

 The data is modeled as a **Star Schema**.

-* `fact_property_sales`: A single table containing one row for every valid market sale, with keys to the dimensions and the `sale_price` measure.
+* `fct_property_sales`: A single table containing one row for every valid market sale, with keys to the dimensions and the `sale_price` measure.
-* `dim_property`: A table holding descriptive details about each unique property (address, building type, borough, ZIP).
+* `dim_property`: A table holding descriptive details about each unique property and developed as **a SCD Type 2 to capture changes in property level**(address, building type, borough, ZIP).
 * `dim_date`: A date dimension table that breaks down the `sale_date` into useful attributes (month, year, quarter, day of week).